FAQs Regarding SARS-CoV-2 PCR Testing

 Contact health provider to seek advice and care.
 Before seeking care, an individual should call their provider to help coordinate care.

-- Individuals should put a face mask on before entering a health care facility
+- Individuals should put a face mask before being around anyone else and before entering a health care facility

 - Call 911 if there is a medical emergency like significant shortness of breath